thealice/maker_marketplace/shop-planning.md

 - [] Add meaningful ReadMe.md
 - [] Style items listing
 - [] Style shops listing (or remove?)
-- [] Add cash app purchase
+- [] Add cash app purchase info to item show view
 - [] Make clear which items are available for trade and which aren't (add an available for trade section under shop by category, or after price put "or trade" or add some kind of banner across the thumbnail image or whatever)
-- [] Add My shop button to nav for users with one shop (and nest add item under there?)
+- [x] Add My shop button to nav for users with one shop (and nest add item under there?)
 - [] Add My Shops button to nav for users with more than one shop?
 - [] Get rid of all unused files like tests/ and devise controllers (controlers/users)
 - [x] Stretch goal: Message button opens up a conversation between users